 Lunar surface to/from lunar-orbiting space station links support lunar relay services including low and high-rate mission data, ranging and timing operations, and extend communications to beyond the approximate 50 km range.

+The lunar PNT system will transmit navigation messages which are meant to provide users with the data needed to compute the position and time solutions, to aid various receiver tasks, and to improve positioning accuracy.
+The PNT message data rate is low, typically around 500 bps.
+The envisioned frequency range for this application is 2 483.5 – 2 500 MHz.
 The following frequency ranges are under consideration for Lunar surface to/from lunar-orbiting space station communications:

-– 390-405, 406-406.1 MHz (for emergency beacon; crew search and rescue), 440-450 MHz, limited to outside the SZM;
+– 390-406, 406-406.1 MHz (for emergency beacon; crew search and rescue), 440-450 MHz, limited to outside the SZM;

-– 2 483.5-2 500 MHz (for lunar PNT), 7 190-7 235 MHz, 8 450-8 500 MHz and 27-27.5 GHz.
+– 2 483.5-2 500 MHz (for lunar PNT), 7 190-7 235 MHz, 8 450-8 500 MHz, and 27-27.5 GHz.

 3.3.2 Technical characteristics for communications between Lunar Surface and Lunar Orbit space stations

 There are multiple application types to be operated within these frequency bands: